 Yesterday was a bleak landscape of cactus, rocks, and dirt.
 Today was anything but.
 As I said the other day: turn the corner, and you’re in a completely different painting.

 I slept well, and though I intended to start as early as possible to get as much hiking in as I could before the sun got high in the sky, I didn’t manage to leave camp until just before 8.
 Almost immediately, the change in character of the trail was evident: instead of the bleak desert landscape, the trail was largely surrounded by greenery for practically the whole day.

 With barely enough sunscreen to make it to Warner Springs tomorrow, the goal of the day was to avoid the sun as much as possible.
-The plan was to complete the first half of the day, from Third Gate to the campsite about ten miles later just before Montezuma Valley Road, before noon, rest until 2 or so in the shade I presumed would be there, and then hike another eight miles to the campsite just before Warner Springs, making for an easy day into town tomorrow for shower/resupply/food.
+The plan was to complete the first half of the day, from Third Gate to the campsite with water in about ten miles (just before Montezuma Valley Road), before noon, rest until 2 or so in the shade I presumed would be there, and then hike another eight miles to the campsite just before Warner Springs, making for an easy day into town tomorrow for shower/resupply/food.

 Shortly before this afternoon’s campsite, I reached the 100 mile marker.
 There were three of them, within a few hundred yards or so, for good (bad?) measure.